 Did you know that most people who make new year’s resolutions end up breaking them by February?
-You know who you are: Did you resolve to lose weight, quit smoking or stop procrastinating in 2014?
+You know who you are: Did you resolve to lose weight, quit smoking or stop procrastinating?
 How are you doing?

 Many business owners resolve to finally get themselves organized.
 It might be that you are having trouble keeping up with your daily, weekly or monthly tasks and have to play catch-up as deadlines loom.
 Or maybe you’re thinking ahead to tax time, which will be here before any of us know it, and are kicking yourself for not keeping up with your organization last year.
 This, you tell yourself, is the year that will be different.